There are a lot of places to live in the United States, and these places go by many different names.

 Because this is the question I hear the most, I will compare the difference between a town and a city.

-Many times cities and towns are considered to be the same thing, but they are not.
+Cities and towns are often considered to be the same thing, but they are not.

 A city is a municipality, and usually the largest of them.